-Under the IDEA, a student must be receiving special education to receive related services.
-However, under Section 504 of the Rehabilitation Act of 1973 the student may receive auxiliary services without qualifying for special education.
+Under IDEA, a student must be receiving special education to receive related services.
+However, under Section 504 the student may receive auxiliary services without qualifying for special education.
 Some examples of auxiliary aids and services include:

-Appendix C for a link to AT in the IEP Resources
+Appendix C for a link to AT Professional Development for IEP Resources

 There is truly no wrong way to record AT in the IEP.
 The most important point is to capture the process the team plans to pursue or is currently pursuing and record pertinent information related to the student’s needs and use of AT.